palantir/conjure-java-runtime/readme.md

 `ClientConfiguration`, and one for creating mutable clients whose configuration (e.g., server URLs, timeouts, SSL configuration, etc.) changes when the underlying `ClientConfiguration` changes.

-## retrofit2-clients
+## conjure-java-retrofit2-client
-Similar to `jaxrs-clients`, but generates clients using the Retrofit library.
+Similar to `conjure-java-jaxrs-client`, but generates clients using the Retrofit library.
 Example:

 ```java
 ClientConfiguration config = ... as above... ;
 MyService service = Retrofit2Client.create(MyService.class, "my user agent", config);
 ```

-## jersey-servers
+## conjure-java-jersey-server
 Provides Dropwizard/Jersey exception mappers for translating common JAX-RS exceptions to appropriate HTTP error codes.
 A Dropwizard server is configured for http-remoting as follows: